VictoriaMetrics/VictoriaMetrics/docs/operator/api.md

 ## RelabelConfig

-RelabelConfig allows dynamic rewriting of the label set, being applied to samples before ingestion.
-It defines `<metric_relabel_configs>`-section of configuration.
+RelabelConfig allows dynamic rewriting of the label set; it can be applied:
+* before scraping, as the `<relabel_config>` section of configuration.
+More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config; or
+* before ingestion, as the `<metric_relabel_configs>` section of configuration.
 More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#metric_relabel_configs

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |